devigoo/Management-System/README.md

 Project is in progress

 ## Inspiration
-Project is inspired on series of tutorials of Chad Darby on JSP, Servlets and JDBC
+Project is inspired on series of tutorials of Chad Darby on JSP, Servlets and JDBC.